al1brn/geonodes/README.md

     sphere.set_material("Material")
 ```

-In addition to create the node, the set_material method makes the python sphere variable points to the output socket of the newly created node:
+In addition to create the node, the `set_material` method makes the python `sphere` variable points to the output socket of the newly created node:
-- Before calling set_material method : sphere is the IcoSphere.mesh socket
+- Before calling `set_material` method : `sphere` is the `IcoSphere.mesh` socket
-- After calling set_material method : sphere is the SetMaterial.geometry method
+- After calling `set_material` method : `sphere` is the `SetMaterial.geometry` method

-Note that in this example, the material socket accepts:
+Note that in this example, the `material` socket accepts:
-- None to keep the material socket empty
+- `None` to keep the material socket empty
 - A string as the name of an existing Material
 - A Blender Material object
 - A socket

-To plug a geometry to the group input node as the result of the Geometry Node modifier, use the socket `tree.output_socket`:
+To plug a geometry to the group input node as the result of the Geometry Node modifier, use the socket `tree.output_geometry`:

 ``` python
 with GeoNodes("Demo") as tree: